Mhlekazi/twitter_bot/README.md

 # twitter_bot
-This is a simple twitter-bot that
+This is a simple twitter-bot that retweets your favourite tweets and follows your pending follow requests